John Singleton: Influences and themes

-Legacy

-As the first African-American nominated for the Academy Award for Best Director in 1992 for Boyz n the Hood, Singleton has paved the way for several African-American filmmakers including Jordan Peele, Ryan Coogler, Ava DuVernay, Steve McQueen and Barry Jenkins, who have also gained Academy Awards for their work.

-Personal life
+Singleton's films are coming of age tales mixed with an urban setting.
+The themes in his films Boyz N The Hood, Poetic Justice, and Baby Boy are black masculinity, trauma, violence in urban communities, economic struggles in the black community, and the impact of gang culture and crime on young black men.

-Singleton was the father of seven children.
-With his wife, Tosha Lewis, he had his first daughter Justice Maya Singleton (born 1992), named after the lead character of the same name (played by Janet Jackson) in Poetic Justice and the poet Maya Angelou respectively.
+First son Justice Maya Singleton (born 1992), named after the lead character of the same name (played by Janet Jackson) in Poetic Justice and the poet Maya Angelou respectively.

 Singleton has a son named Maasai Singleton (born April 3, 1996) and a daughter named Cleopatra "Cleo" Singleton (born September 6, 1998) with ex-girlfriend Vestria Barlow.
 On October 12, 1996, Singleton married Ghanaian actress Akosua Gyamama Busia, the daughter of Ghana's second Prime Minister Kofi Abrefa Busia.
 The couple had a daughter named Hadar Busia-Singleton (born April 3, 1997), who appeared in Tears of the Sun (2003) and other films.
 Singleton and Busia divorced in June 1997.
 He had one daughter in 2010 with Mitzi Andrews, an actress/model and teacher based in Toronto, Canada.
 He also had a son, Seven, with Rayvon Jones.

 In 1999, Singleton pleaded no contest to misdemeanor battery charges after attacking an ex-girlfriend during a dispute over child visitation.
 He was sentenced to three years probation and ordered to make a film on domestic violence.

 On August 23, 2007, Singleton was involved in an automobile accident in which he struck a jaywalking pedestrian, Constance Russell, 57, of Los Angeles.
 Staying on the scene until the police arrived, Singleton was not under the influence of alcohol or other substances, and was released after being questioned.
 Russell died later in the hospital.
-The case was turned over to the District Attorney, but no charges were ever filed.
+The case was turned over to the District Attorney, but no charges were filed.

 On March 19, 2014, Singleton criticized popular studios for "refusing to let African-Americans direct black-themed films".
 Singleton told an audience of students at Loyola Marymount University "They ain't letting the black people tell the stories."
 He also added, "They want black people [to be] what they want them to be.
 And nobody is man enough to go and say that.
 They want black people to be who they want them to be, as opposed to what they are.
 The black films now—so-called black films now—they're great.
 They're great films.
 But they're just products.
 They're not moving the bar forward creatively. ...When you try to make it homogenized, when you try to make it appeal to everybody, then you don't have anything that's special."